New Brunswick reports 23 cases of COVID-19, new single-day record | CBC News

 "If we don't change our behaviours and our actions today, as of this minute, that is where we are headed," Shepherd said.

 There are now 32 active cases in the Moncton region and 30 in the Saint John region.
-There are also seven active cases in the Fredericton region (Zone 3), and two active cases in the Bathurst region (Zone 6).
+There are also seven active cases in the Fredericton region, and two active cases in the Bathurst region (Zone 6).

-There are "at least" 600 people self-isolating in New Brunswick, including about 300 in the Saint John region, Russell said Friday.
+Russell said Friday a COVID-19 "superspreader" event contributed to doubling confirmed cases in the Saint John region within a day.

-She said a COVID-19 "superspreader" event contributed to doubling the number of confirmed cases in that region within a day.
+During Saturday's briefing, she deflected questions about the type of event and the impact in the rise in cases in the Saint John region.

-Russell would not specify where the event occurred or what impact the
+"I don't really want to focus on one event because there are so many contributing factors to the spread," she said.

 Saint John, Moncton under tighter restrictions